huggingface/transformers/examples/pytorch/language-modeling/README.md

     --output_dir /tmp/test-clm
 ```

 **Note**: Passing in FIM rate as `0.5` means that FIM transformations will be applied to the dataset with a probability of 50%.
-Whereas passing in FIM SPM rate as `0.2` means that 20% of FIM transformations will use SPM (or Suffix-Prefix-Middle) and the remaining 80% will use PSM (Prefix-Middle-Suffix) mode of transformation.
+Whereas passing in FIM SPM rate as `0.2` means that 20% of FIM transformations will use SPM (or Suffix-Prefix-Middle) and the remaining 80% will use PSM (or Prefix-Suffix-Middle) mode of transformation.

 ### RoBERTa/BERT/DistilBERT and masked language modeling